Eocene: Polar stratospheric clouds

 Another method considered for producing the warm polar temperatures were polar stratospheric clouds.
 Polar stratospheric clouds are clouds that occur in the lower stratosphere at very low temperatures.
 Polar stratospheric clouds have a great impact on radiative forcing.
-Due to their minimal albedo properties and their optical thickness, polar stratospheric clouds act similar to a greenhouse gas and traps outgoing longwave radiation.
+Due to their minimal albedo properties and their optical thickness, polar stratospheric clouds act similar to a greenhouse gas and trap outgoing longwave radiation.
 Different types of polar stratospheric clouds occur in the atmosphere: polar stratospheric clouds that are created due to interactions with nitric or sulfuric acid and water (Type I) or polar stratospheric clouds that are created with only water ice (Type II).

 Methane is an important factor in the creation of the primary Type II polar stratospheric clouds that were created in the early Eocene.
 Since water vapor is the only supporting substance used in Type II polar stratospheric clouds, the presence of water vapor in the lower stratosphere is necessary where in most situations the presence of water vapor in the lower stratosphere is rare.
 When methane is oxidized, a significant amount of water vapor is released.
 Another requirement for polar stratospheric clouds is cold temperatures to ensure condensation and cloud production.
 Polar stratospheric cloud production, since it requires the cold temperatures, is usually limited to nighttime and winter conditions.
 With this combination of wetter and colder conditions in the lower stratosphere, polar stratospheric clouds could have formed over wide areas in Polar Regions.

 To test the polar stratospheric clouds effects on the Eocene climate, models were run comparing the effects of polar stratospheric clouds at the poles to an increase in atmospheric carbon dioxide.
 The polar stratospheric clouds had a warming effect on the poles, increasing temperatures by up to 20 °C in the winter months.
 A multitude of feedbacks also occurred in the models due to the polar stratospheric clouds' presence.
 Any ice growth was slowed immensely and would lead to any present ice melting.
 Only the poles were affected with the change in temperature and the tropics were unaffected, which with an increase in atmospheric carbon dioxide would also cause the tropics to increase in temperature.
 Due to the warming of the troposphere from the increased greenhouse effect of the polar stratospheric clouds, the stratosphere would cool and would potentially increase the amount of polar stratospheric clouds.

 While the polar stratospheric clouds could explain the reduction of the equator to pole temperature gradient and the increased temperatures at the poles during the early Eocene, there are a few drawbacks to maintaining polar stratospheric clouds for an extended period of time.
 Separate model runs were used to determine the sustainability of the polar stratospheric clouds.
 It was determined that in order to maintain the lower stratospheric water vapor, methane would need to be continually released and sustained.
 In addition, the amounts of ice and condensation nuclei would need to be high in order for the polar stratospheric cloud to sustain itself and eventually expand.